radanskoric/radanskoric.github.io/_posts/2024-07-16-minesweeper-100-lines-of-clean-ruby.markdown

 {: file='lib/minesweeper/game.rb'}
 Initially nothing has been revealed so we initialise an array matching the board size.
 By default it's initialised with all `nil`.

-The only method we need it to expose to allow us to interact with it is the `reveal` method which is what we'll run when we "click" on a cell to reveal it.
+We'll reduce the interface to a single `reveal` method which is what we'll run when we "click" on a cell to reveal it.
 The only tricky part is that when you reveal a cell that has no neighbouring mines, the game should then [recursively](https://en.wikipedia.org/wiki/Recursion_%28computer_science%29){:target="_blank"} auto reveal all neighbouring cells.
 This is what causes the satisfying "pop" when a whole area becomes revealed at once.
 We'll implement the logic just as we described it now, by recursively revealing all neighbouring cells:
 ```ruby
 class Game
   # ...